 - To register for the appropriate CWEE section students must first fill out a CWEE application and contact the CWEE instructor by the second week of the semester.
 (CWEE sections are located in the Schedule of Classes.) - Complete an Application for Cooperative Work Experience Education available in the Division Offices. - Purchase a Cooperative Work Experience Education Student Handbook from the Student Bookstore.
 Read the Handbook and complete the Learning Objectives agreement. - Meet with your CWEE instructor before the end of the second week to discuss the course requirements.
 Instructors are available through the appropriate Division Offices.
 Cooperative Work Experience Education is offered in the following areas: Behavioral and Social Sciences: Available in the area of Childhood Education.
 Business: Available in the area of Paralegal Studies.

 Fine Arts: Available in the areas of Art, Dance, Film/Video, Music, and Theatre.
 Health Sciences and Athletics: Available in the area of Nursing.
 Humanities: Available in the area of Journalism.
-Industry and Technology: Available in the areas of Administration of Justice, Air Conditioning and Refrigeration, Architecture, Automotive Collision Repair/Painting, Automotive Technology, Computer Aided Design/Drafting, Construction Technology, Cosmetology, Electronics and Computer Hardware Technology, Environmental Technology, Fashion, Fire and Emergency Technology, Machine Tool Technology, Quality Assurance, and Welding.
+Industry and Technology: Available in the areas of Administration of Justice, Air Conditioning and Refrigeration, Architecture, Automotive Collision Repair/Painting, Automotive Technology, Computer Aided Design/Drafting, Construction Technology, Cosmetology, Electronics and Computer Hardware Technology, Environmental Technology, Fashion, Fire and Emergency Technology, Machine Tool Technology, and Welding.
 Natural Sciences: Available in the area of Environmental Horticulture.
+The hours per week of courses may be adjusted based on the length of the term.

-ContractingSee Construction Technology Cosmetology - A.S.
+Cosmetology - A.S.
 Degree and Certificates of Achievement and Accomplishment (Industry and Technology Division) The cosmetology program offers students to the option to gain proficiency in hair cutting, coloring, permanent waving, chemical relaxing, manicuring, pedicuring, and facials.
 After completing introduction to cosmetology, Cosmetology Level I (Certificate of Accomplishment), students will have the basic skills for entry level positions as specified by the State Board of Cosmetology.
 Cosmetology Level II (Certificate of Achievement) will give the student intermediate skills to work in the cosmetology industry.
 Completion of Cosmetology Level III (Certificate of Achievement) will give students 1600 hours and prepares them to take the California State Board of Cosmetology Examination.
 Competencies are assessed regularly in compliance with the California State Board of Cosmetology criteria.
 After successful completion of the California State of Board of Cosmetology Examination, students will have a state license to embark on their new career.
-El Camino College Major Requirements Completion of a minimum of 37-46.5 units (1,600 hours) from: Day Program: Cosmetology 1, 2abcd (minimum of two semesters), 3 Evening Program: Cosmetology 10, 11, 12, 13, 14abcd, 16abcd Total Units: 37-46.5 Certificate of Achievement A Certificate of Achievement will be granted upon completion of the courses listed below.
+El Camino College Major Requirements Completion of a minimum of 35 units (1,600 hours) from the following: complete 13 units from: Cosmetology 1, 10, 11 complete 13 units from: Cosmetology 2abcd (minimum two semesters), 12, 13 complete 9 units from: Cosmetology 2abcd (minimum two semesters), 3, 4, 14abcd, 16abcd Total Units: 35 Certificate of Achievement A Certificate of Achievement will be granted upon completion of the courses listed below.
 At least 50% of the courses required for the Certificate of Achievement must be completed at El Camino College.
-Cosmetology Level II (pending approval by the California Community Colleges System Office): complete 16-17 units from Cosmetology 1, 10, 11; and complete 16-17 units from Cosmetology 2abcd, 12, 13 Total Units: 32-34 Cosmetology Level III: complete 16-17 units from Cosmetology 1, 10, 11; and complete 16-17 units from Cosmetology 2abcd, 12, 13; and complete 10-11 units from a combination of the following: Cosmetology 2abcd, 3, 4, 13, 14abcd, 16abcd Total Units: 42-45 Certificate of Accomplishment A Certificate of Accomplishment will be granted upon completion of the courses listed below.
+Cosmetology Level III: Completion of Level I and Level II requirements. complete a minimum of 8-11 units from: Cosmetology 2abcd (minimum two semesters), 3, 4, 5, 13, 14abcd, 16abcd Total Units: 35-39 Certificate of Accomplishment A Certificate of Accomplishment will be granted upon completion of the courses listed below.
 At least 50% of the courses required for the Certificate of Accomplishment must be completed at El Camino College.
-Cosmetology Level I: complete 16-17 units from Cosmetology 1, 10, 11 Total Units: 16-17
+Cosmetology Level I: Completion of at least 500 hours. complete 13 units from: Cosmetology 1, 10, 11 Total Units: 13